 Life Insurance

 Life insurance is often an important piece of divorce proceedings, especially when it comes to providing for minor children.
-It depends on the nature and severity of an affliction, but purchasing additional life insurance may not be an option.
+It depends on the nature and severity of an affliction, but purchasing additional life insurance may not be an option depending on health issues.

-Make sure that current beneficiaries reflect the changes in your situation.
+Make sure that current beneficiaries reflect any changes in your situation.

 Related Reading: How Are Pensions Divided In Divorce?